Blotch3D/Blotch3D/readme.md

     the installer for "Visual C++ Redistributable for Visual Studio 2012" for your platform from
     <https://www.microsoft.com/en-us/download/details.aspx?id=30679> and
     run it with the default settings.
-Do NOT get a later version.
+Do not get a later version.

 3. Get the installer for MonoGame SDK release 3.7 for Visual Studio from <http://www.monogame.net/downloads> and run it with the default settings.
-(Do NOT get a later release than 3.7, nor a NuGet package.
+(Do not get a later release than 3.7, nor a NuGet package.
     This is so the MonoGame project wizards and the MonoGame content manager are available.)